jaxwong/tp/docs/DeveloperGuide.md

 **MSS**

-1. User deletes a contact
+1. User requests to delete a contact.
-2. OverBooked removes the contact from the database
+2. OverBooked removes the contact from the database.
-3. OverBooked updates the list
+3. OverBooked updates the list.

 Use case ends.

 **Extensions**

 * 1a.
-User tries to delete a contact that does not exist in the database
+User tries to delete a contact that does not exist in the database.
     * 1a1.
-OverBooked shows an error message to the user
+OverBooked shows an error message to the user.

-Use case ends.

-* 2a.
-OverBooked is unable to save the new contacts list
-    * 2a1.
-OverBooked informs the user of the error

 Use case ends.